The Content Engagement Metrics That Actually Predict Revenue

 Quick answer

-The content engagement metrics that predict revenue are the ones tied to intent and progression: scroll-and-read depth, returning-reader rate, content-assisted conversions, and lead quality from a piece.
+The content engagement metrics that predict revenue are the ones tied to intent and progression — read depth, returning-reader rate, and content-assisted conversions.
 Vanity metrics like raw pageviews, bounce rate, and average time-on-page feel meaningful but rarely correlate with pipeline.

 TL;DR

-• Most content reports lead with metrics that don’t predict anything.
+• Most content reports lead with metrics that predict nothing.

 • Read depth, return rate, and assisted conversions track real engagement.